Zepbound diet plan: what to eat and avoid on Zepbound

 In reviews of Zepbound, people sometimes report losing their taste for alcohol.
 That may be a good thing, since alcohol can exacerbate certain side effects of Zepbound, including heartburn and diarrhea.

-Drinking alcohol can also disrupt your weight loss journey.
-When you drink, you are more likely to eat more food and calories, according to a meta-analysis of 22 studies
+Drinking alcohol can also disrupt your weight loss journey, as you’re more likely to eat more food and calories when you drink.

 Zepbound diet plan tips

-A healthy Zepbound diet goes beyond focusing on what to eat and what not to eat on the medication.
+A healthy Zepbound diet goes beyond focusing on what foods to eat and what not to eat while taking this medication.
 Here are a few more tips for creating and maintaining a well-rounded diet plan that supports your treatment journey.

 Eat smaller meals more often